Symptoms can be a tricky issue when talking about STIs.

 • HPV: Certain high-risk strains of HPV can cause changes in the cells of the cervix, leading to precancerous growths.
 HPV is the leading cause of cervical cancer in women.

-• Trichomonas: A Trichomonas infection can also cause differing forms of discharge in men and women.
+• Trichomonas: A Trichomonas infection can also cause differing forms of discharge in men and women, with women typically noticing a change in smell.

 But that’s other STIs.
 What about HIV?